 Your best bet is to apply for aid for each year of college.
 If you don’t receive any offer of aid during the first couple of years and your financial situation hasn’t changed, then you can consider not applying.

-6. Verify Your SAR against your predictions.
+6. Verify Your SAR and SAI against your predictions.

 If things don’t match up, verify what went wrong.
 Did you enter the correct and same data in both places?
 Was anything missing?
 If you can’t figure out the discrepancy, the colleges can help you.
 Or you can hire me to help you with this or any other area of college planning.